stellar/stellar-dbt-public/README.md

 ## dbt Setup

-1. Run ``` pip install -r requirements.txt ``` to install all the necessary packages.

-2. To verify if all libraries have been correctly installed, use the command ```pip list```.
+1. To verify if all libraries have been correctly installed, use the command ```pip list```.

-3. Run ``` dbt deps ``` to install the utils packages from dbt.

-3. Following best practices, a dbt project informs dbt about the contect of your project and how to transform your data.
+2. Following best practices, a dbt project informs dbt about the contect of your project and how to transform your data.
 To do so, open the ```dbt_project.yml``` project configuration file on your dbt project folder.
 ``` YML
 name: 'your_dbt_project_name' ##the name of a dbt project.
 version: '1.0.0' ##version of your project.